 - Research the company.
 Have they just branched out into something new?
 Had their best financial year?
 Won some sort of award?

 - Make sure you know your elevator pitch inside out and back to front (come back tomorrow for tips on how to create the perfect elevator pitch).

 - Have a copy of your CV ready to take with you.
 Even if they haven’t requested it, some recruiters will ask for it on the day.

 - Double check you know exactly where the interview location is, that you know how to get there, and that you know the journey time.
-Allow a little extra time, if you are late, you pretty much kiss the job goodbye.
+Allow a little extra time, if you are late, you can pretty much kiss the job goodbye.

 - Try to arrive approximately ten minutes before the interview is due to start.
 As I mentioned above, being late is not an option.
 Being too early can also make things awkward, especially if it’s a small firm and they don’t have a lot of space to have people waiting around in.

-- Before you enter the building, switch your phone off!
+- Before you enter the building, switch your phone off.

 - Announce yourself to reception, or wherever you have been told to go.
-Be friendly, no one wants to employ someone who was rude to their receptionist!
+Be friendly, no one wants to employ someone who was rude to their receptionist.

 - If you are asked to sit and wait somewhere, sit up straight and look alive.
 Resist the urge to glance down at your watch.
 Looking impatient will be seen as rude.

 When You Are Called To The Interview Room